Sunscreem: Career

 The band subsequently signed with UK dance label Pulse-8.
-Its next single, "Catch" (U.K. Dance No. 1, U.S. Dance No. 2), was from an album titled Out of the Woods, but the label went bankrupt in 1997 before its completion, along with some other challenges at the time this meant that the album and the second single "Cover Me" were never released on the Pulse-8 label; though remixes of "Cover Me" by Trouser Enthusiasts appeared on compilations, and an unfinished version of the album was leaked online.
+Their next single, "Catch" (U.K. Dance No. 1, U.S. Dance No. 2), was from an album titled Out of the Woods, but the label went bankrupt in 1997 before its completion, along with some other challenges at the time this meant that the album and the second single "Cover Me" were never released on the Pulse-8 label; though remixes of "Cover Me" by Trouser Enthusiasts appeared on compilations, and an unfinished version of the album was leaked online.

 Since then, there have been a handful of releases and compilations such as the Sunscreem vs Push "Please Save Me" single (US Dance No. 26, UK Singles No. 40), and a re-release of "Perfect Motion" with new remixes by Starchaser and Way out West.
 In 2002, the group released Ten Mile Bank, which combined new and remixed material in the manner of New Dark Times, many of the tracks being club mixes of songs from the as yet unissued Out of the Woods.
 Lead singer Lucia Holm released a promo called "Heaven" (a cover of the Psychedelic Furs song) to radio stations in 2005, but it was never fully published as a 'solo' work.
 The track is instead featured on Out of the Woods as a Sunscreem work.

 In May 2015, Sunscreem played at a series of local events to promote their album "Sweet Life", which was released on iTunes.

-In 2018, the band continued to perform live and this built up to Out of the Woods finally being released through the Annalogic label in November 2018.
+The band continues to perform live, which built up to Out of the Woods finally being released through the Annalogic label in November 2018.

+In 2020 a video streaming (but audio only) compilation of remixes including some rarer mixes titled 'The Infinite Present - Sunscreem Remix Collection' was released.

+A new track with the working title 'Be Do Have' was first performed live in 2024 and may feature on a studio album the band are currently working on.

+In January 2025 an unmixed and remastered version of the album 'New Dark Times' was released.
+This has the full versions of the tracks on the album rather than the edited, continuous mix versions of the original.